csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 # posthoc interpretability (i.e. how can we interpret a fitted model)

 *Note that in this section we also include importances that work directly on the data (e.g. we do not first fit a model, rather we do nonparametric calculations of importance)*

+### programs

+- **program synthesis** - automatically find a program in an underlying programming language that satisfies some user intent
+  - **ex. program induction** - given a dataset consisting of input/output pairs, generate a (simple?) program that produces the same pairs
+- [probabilistic programming](https://en.wikipedia.org/wiki/Probabilistic_programming) - specify graphical models via a programming language

 ## model-agnostic